HQJaTu/GPOCover/README.md

 #### (optional) Condition
 As any change in a given key or its subkeys will trigger, sometimes further inspection will be needed for not to run actions unnecessarily.

+To run actions only after a registry:
+* sub-key exists, use `KeyExists`
+* value exists, use `ValueExists`

-If no `ValueExists` is specified, any change in a given registry key will trigger actions.
+If no `KeyExists` nor `ValueExists` is specified, any change in a given registry key will trigger actions.

 Condition is checked on service start.
 If no condition is specified, no checking is done on service start.